Back to Home Page

 Salad Tomatoes

 This is my definition for those varieties that are ideal for cutting in wedges for salads.
 Larger than a cherry, but smaller than others.
-Usually fairly early and the plants are more compact.
-Good choice for beginners and a backup for the bigger varieties.
-The smaller fruits have a better chance of getting ripe in our unpredictable Wisconsin summers...and there isn’t such a long wait.
+Usually fairly early to ripen, and the plants are more compact.
+Good choice for container gardens.
+The smaller fruits have a better chance of thriving in our unpredictable Wisconsin summers.

 Green Zebra Tomato